-- Warnings are generated when the backup copy succeeded but changing the attributes and/or timestamp failed at destination. - Optionally, an automatic printout of the log file can be made to the selected printer after each backup. - Optionally, an error summary can be added at the end of a long or verbose log.
+- Short log: Optionally, warnings can be written to this log.
+They are generated when the backup copy succeeded but changing the attributes and/or timestamp failed at destination. - Long log: Optionally, also displayed are all files in the log that were not copied in the Update backup mode because they were up to date at the destination. - Optionally, an automatic printout of the log file can be made to the selected printer after each backup. - Optionally, an error summary can be added at the end of a long or verbose log.